dyegorov/docker-cheat-sheet/README.md

 ```

 ## Compose

+Compose is NOT a production-grade tool but good for local development and test

+* Configure relationships between containers
+* Save docker container run settings in easy-to-read file
+* Create one-liner developer environment startups
+* Consists of 2 things:
+  * YAML formatted file `docker-compose.yml` describing options for containers, networks, volumes
+  * CLI tool `docker-compose` used for loacl dev/test automation with those yaml files

+Now can be used directly with Swarm. `docker-compose.yml` is default filename, but ane can be used with `docker-compose -f`

 Compose file template
 ```
 version: '3.1'  # if no version is specificed then v1 is assumed.
-Recommend v2 minimum
+Recommend v2 minimum.
+Use v3)))

 services:  # containers. same as docker run
   servicename: # a friendly name. this is also DNS name inside network